Mosquito on a person's skin in Florida | Arrow Services

 How Does Malaria Spread?

-Tips for Preventing Mosquito Bites
+Tips for Preventing Mosquito-Borne Diseases

 It might feel challenging to avoid mosquitoes, especially during the summertime here in Florida.
 However, there are several actions you can take to shield yourself from mosquito bites: